-The proposed future development within the San Simeon Community Services District consists of 3 commercial projects, 1 mixed use project (residential and retail), and 10 residential developments (Table 3).
-In the buildout, the land use is expected to consist of approximately 40.1 acres of residential, approximately 41.4 acres of commercial, and approximately 20 acres of other land uses (non-demand generating), which are summarized in Table 1 and graphically depicted in Figures 1 and 2.
+The proposed future development within the San Simeon Community Services District consists of 3 commercial projects, 1 mixed use project, and 10 residential developments (Table 3).
+In the buildout, the land use is expected to consist of approximately 34.7 acres of residential, approximately 42.3 acres of commercial, and approximately 24.5 acres of other land uses (non-demand generating), which are summarized in Table 1 and graphically depicted in Figure 1 and 2.